increasingawareness/digitalsafety.tips/content/_index.md

 ## <i class="far fa-hdd"></i> Backup your files

 No one wants to lose all their data.
-You can keep encrypted backups on an external hard drive.
-This allows you to keep a snapshot of your system.
+Keeping encrypted backups on an external hard drive allows you to keep a snapshot of your system over time.
 If something goes wrong, you can restore to a previous time.
 For a cross-platform tool, check out [Duplicati](https://www.duplicati.com/).
 MacOS has the [Time Machine](https://support.apple.com/en-us/HT201250) backup utility available.
 I recommend using [BorgBackup](https://www.borgbackup.org/) for Linux.

 You may want to consider keeping cloud backups.
 This means that you're storing your files on a company's servers (they take care of redundancy).
-It's recommended to use software like Cryptomater so that these companies don't have access to the contents of your files.
+It's recommended to use software like Cryptomator so that these companies don't have access to the contents of your files.

 <br>
 <br>